top of page

 What Factors Affect Asphalt Contractor Insurance Costs in Illinois?

-The more projects you take on—and the larger they are—the higher your exposure to risk.
-A contractor working on large commercial or municipal projects will typically pay more than a small residential operator.
+The more projects you take on, the greater your exposure.
+Contractors working on large commercial or state-funded road projects typically pay more than residential driveway crews.

 Number of Employees